-Automotive maintenance and repair is a rapidly changing field.
-Today’s auto technician needs a working knowledge of electronics and technology.
-SFCC offers a range of classes that give beginning students, as well as those wanting to update their skills, the specialized training needed to work on today’s advanced vehicle systems.
+Santa Fe Community College offers a range of classes that will prepare students to work on today’s advanced vehicle systems.
 This program will provide students with the background and knowledge to earn their Automotive Service Excellence (ASE) Certification in up to seven competency areas, including Automotive Engine Repair; Auto Maintenance and Light Truck Repair; Automatic Transmission Transaxle; Automotive Heating and Air Conditioning; Brakes; Manual Transmission and Drive Train; and Steering and Suspension.

 (NEW STUDENTS: Start Here!)

 All classes are taught by ASE Certified Technicians.
 Thanks to a partnership with Snap-On Tools, students can purchase their tools at a greatly discounted rate.
 Marketing funding for this program provided in-part by the Carl D. Perkins Education Grant.

 Degrees or Certificates

 - Auto Maintenance and Light Truck Repair Certificate

 - Automatic Transmission Transaxle Certificate